Two new cases of Covid-19 in Manitoba

-Public health officials advise two new cases were identified over the weekend and one new case of COVID-19 was identified as of Monday, June 22, 2020.
-This brings the total number of lab-confirmed positive and probable positive cases in Manitoba to 314.
+Public health officials advise the current five-day COVID-19 test positivity rate is 0.44 per cent.
+Two new cases of the virus have been identified as of Wednesday, August 5, 2020.
+This brings the total number of lab-confirmed positive and probable positive cases in Manitoba to 444.

 The data also shows:

-• 14 active cases and 293 individuals who have recovered from COVID-19, and
+• 94 active cases and 342 individuals have recovered from COVID-19; and

-• the number of deaths due to COVID-19 remains at seven.
+• the number of deaths due to COVID-19 is eight.

 For up-to-date information on COVID-19 in Manitoba, visit www.manitoba.ca/COVID19.